Nicole732/readmegenerator/readmegenerator.md

-# Readmegenerator
+##ReadmeGenerator

 ![badge](https://img.shields.io/badge/license-MIT-blue)

-License

-Contributions

-lhdhdl

-Questions

-ldhdh

-Table of Content

-dlhdhld

-Installation

-dlhdhld

-Usage

-lhdhld
+ons

+#Contributions

+It is open source

+#Questions

+Contact the developer for any questions

+#Usage

+Useful for all GitHub submission

+#Description

+This is an app to Generate a readme

+#License

+MIT

+#Installation

+npm i

-## GitHub Email: null
+GitHub Email: null

-## GitHub Avatar
+GitHub Avatar

 ![ Dorinetk](https://avatars3.githubusercontent.com/u/58992132?v=4&s=48)